ysyk2021/the-resilient-leader-how-to-build-resilience-and-lead-with-confidence/src/chapter-6-3.md

-Chapter 8: How to Ask for Help When You Need It
+How to Ask for Help When You Need It
 ===============================================

 In this chapter, we will explore the importance of asking for help as a resilient leader and provide practical strategies for effectively seeking support when needed.
 Asking for help is not a sign of weakness but rather a testament to one's self-awareness, resourcefulness, and commitment to personal and professional growth.
 Let's delve into the key steps and considerations for asking for help: